 Divide the cost at which you purchased the Property by the index as on the date of the purchase.
 Multiply this by the index as on the date of sale.

 For Example : If purchase year is 2011 and year of sale is in Financial Year 2015.
 Then indexed cost of purchase would be –

-Applicable Capital Gains Tax Rates on Sale of Property
+What are the applicable Capital Gains Tax Rates on Sale of Property AY 2021-22?